chrisjos007/solidforpython/SOLID.md

             # student scores
 The above example is a clear violation of the SRP principle as the student class is having the responsibility of storing the student's personal information as well as academic information.
 So any attempts at modification in the academic database can have adverse effects on the personal information and any classes that use it.
 A simple solution to this is splitting up each task into separate classes.

-Now a downside to this is the requirement of a large number of interdependent classes which can be quite messy.
-It can be resolved by executing the *Facade pattern* which corresponds to wrapping up similar items to hide the implementation details.
+Now a downside to this is the requirement of a large number of interdependent classes that can be quite messy.
+It can be resolved by executing the *Facade pattern* that corresponds to wrapping up similar items to hide the implementation details.

 ### **2.Open-Closed Principle (OCP)**
 *Software entities should be open for extension, but closed for modification*